How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions

 So what's going on in that deploy.yml file?

-GitHub Actions will execute the workflow file step by step - this happens every time any changes are pushed up to the master branch on GitHub.
-Most steps should be straightforward but there's a couple which may need some further explanation:
+GitHub Actions will execute the workflow file step by step - this happens every time any changes are pushed up to the main (or master) branch on GitHub.
+Most steps should be straightforward but the Deploy step may need some further explanation:

 -

-Deploy - jonelantha/gatsby-s3-action@v1: this is a GitHub action created by the author for the purpose of deploying a Gatsby site to AWS:
+Deploy - jonelantha/gatsby-s3-action@v3: this is a GitHub action created by the author for the purpose of deploying a Gatsby site to AWS:

 - It copies the site files to the specified S3 bucket and then sets the cache headers according to Gatsby caching recommendations